 Why Living in the Country is Better

 There’s always a trade-off when it comes to where you decide to live.
 City dwellers often sacrifice clean air and cheaper rent for endless job opportunities and easy public transit while rural residents abandon convenient access to popular shops for sprawling green pastures.
-Urbanites may argue that country folks have the short end of the stick, considering there are less conventional entertainment options in a rural setting, but research shows that people living in the country are generally happier than those living in a city.
+Urbanites may argue that country folks have the short end of the stick, considering there are fewer conventional entertainment options in a rural setting, but research shows that people living in the country are generally happier than those living in a city.
 If you’re questioning your decision to live in a city, here are some reasons why country living might be a better fit for your lifestyle.

 More Space